 Whatever your ideal process is, make sure it’s laid out clearly for all to see.
 When it comes to evaluation, keep a running list of brand elements and change it when necessary.

 An underrated aspect of planning is the communication and re-evaluation involved.
-Get all teams and departments on board to ensure each task works for everyone.
+Be sure to inform necessary team members throughout the process.
 Schedule future evaluations of your plans to adjust for all potential changes.

 Now that you have some ideas for how to manage your brand, let’s take a look at a way to stand out – brand identity.

 Chapter 3 – Brand Identity

 Let’s consider for a moment how we want our audience to view our brand.
 If our company had its own personality, what would it be?

 A brand identity is the way we present ourselves, as a business, to consumers.
 This is done through brand values and messaging.
 Brand identity is created through visual elements such as logos and fonts, which help present a personality to consumers.